ruby-on-wheels/ruby-on-wheels.github.io/_posts/2021-06-10-exploring-catalonia.md

 ## Enjoying the mountains

 Costa Brava offered a lot of beautiful places.
-The area was obviously very popular and busy.
-At least around the places that where legally accessible by car.
+The area was obviously very popular.
+Places that where legally accessible by car seemed quite busy.
 Finding quiet places to spend relaxed nights in a van during June wasn't trivial, so I felt like driving into the mainland to discover some places in the mountains where we could stay for more than just a single night.
 I picked a random lake on the map.
 After a short drive we ended up at [Pantà de Boadella](https://www.google.com/maps/place/Boadella+Reservoir/) which seemed like a perfect place to stay and relax.

 ![Lakeside of Pantà de Boadella](/assets/images/IMG_2112.jpg)